 When to buy the best coffee beans?

 Coffee is the small seed you find inside a cherry, which grows one time per year.
 It follows the flowering phase, which is a beautiful small white flower, that looks and smells amazing, very similar to a jasmine flower.
 Inside each cherry, there are usually two small seeds, (one single round seed is called a peaberry).
 We roast this seed, which then becomes the beans that you drink.

 Store your whole beans in an airtight container in a dry dark cupboard.
-We strongly recommend grinding your beans just before preparing your coffee beverage, as the potential of your coffee flavor is lost very quickly once the beans are ground – think oxidization that is visible when you cut an apple and it turns brown.
-The same thing happens to your ground coffee: all that wonderful aroma that dissipates is the beautiful flavor you should be drinking in your cup of coffee.
+We strongly recommend grinding your beans just before preparing your coffee beverage, as the potential of your coffee flavour is lost very quickly once the beans are ground – think oxidisation that is visible when you cut an apple and it turns brown.
+The same thing happens to your ground coffee: all that wonderful aroma that dissipates is the beautiful flavour you should be drinking in your cup of coffee.